 If you are not eligible for a Special Enrollment Period, confirm that you are enrolled in Medicare during your Initial Enrollment Period.
 If you know you’re eligible for a Special Enrollment Period, then you can wait to sign up for Medicare Part B. That said, it might be worth comparing your current health insurance to Medicare Part B to see if you could receive better coverage and/or save money.
 Curious about what Part B will cost?
 Learn about monthly Medicare premium costs.

 The penalty amount is determined by the national base beneficiary premium (which is a fancy term for the average bid of insurers and the number of people enrolled in each plan) and the number of months you went without Part D coverage.
+This base beneficiary premium changes every year.

-In 2022, the national base beneficiary premium is $33.37.
-If you went without coverage for 20 months, you’d multiply $33.37 by .20 to come to a monthly penalty of $6.70.
+In 2024, the national base beneficiary premium is $34.70.
+If you went without coverage for 14 months, you’d multiply $34.70 by .14 to come to a monthly penalty of $4.86.
+This number is then rounded to the nearest ten cents, totaling $4.90.
+You’d have to pay this monthly late enrollment penalty on top of your Part D premium.

-If you're receiving Extra Help benefits, you will not pay a Medicare penalty for late enrollment in a Medicare drug plan.
+If you're receiving Extra Help benefits, you will not pay a Medicare premium penalty for late enrollment in a Medicare drug plan.

 The easiest way to avoid the Part D enrollment penalty is to sign up for Part D when you first enroll in Medicare.
 If you have prescription drugs you’re already taking, you should take a look at Part D plans anyways, and if you don’t have any prescriptions at the time of your initial Medicare enrollment, then you can sign up for a low-cost plan to play it safe.
 There are a couple of other ways to avoid the Part D enrollment penalty:

-• Choose to never enroll in a Part D or Medicare Advantage plan
+Choose to never enroll in a Part D or Medicare Advantage plan

 If you choose to enroll in a Medicare Advantage plan, it will replace your Original Medicare (Part A & Part B).
 Because you must already be enrolled in Original Medicare to be eligible for a Medicare Advantage Plan, there are never any late enrollment penalties.
 You can sign up for a Medicare Advantage plan during your Initial Enrollment Period, after you enroll in Parts A & B, or you can wait until the Annual Enrollment Period, which lasts from October 15 - December 7.